hiddentao/weber/README.md

 The above configuration is put there by Weber just to show you what configuration options are available.

-The first key-value pair is mandatory and tells Weber which folder to use as the document root when running in server mode.
+The first key-value pair tells Weber which folder to use as the document root when running in server mode.
 In this case Weber will expect an `index.html` file inside the `./public_assets` folder to serve up when the browser navigates to **http://localhost:9294**.
+If this setting is ommitted then Weber will assume the document root to be the folder containing `weber.json`.
 By the way, Weber can be told to listen on a different port by adding a `port: <portnum` key in the config file above.

 The remaining key-value pairs in the config file tell Weber what to do when the browser visits the relative URLs